hwang1996/ManiCLIP/README.md

 ## Dataset

-During the training phase, we do not need any data, except the 40-category face [attributes](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-During the testing phase, the text data can be obtained from [Multi-Modal-CelebA-HQ](https://github.com/IIGROUP/MM-CelebA-HQ-Dataset).
+During the training phase, we do not need any data, except the 40-category face [attributes](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (list_attr_celeba.txt).
+During the testing phase, the text data can be obtained from [Multi-Modal-CelebA-HQ](https://github.com/IIGROUP/MM-CelebA-HQ-Dataset) (text.zip).

 ## Pretrained models